ashhhwin/steerformer/README.md

 ### 1. Convolutional Neural Network (CNN)

-A simple architecture consisting of stacked convolutional layers followed by a fully connected regressor.
+A simple convolutional architecture comprising multiple Conv2D layers followed by ReLU activations and a fully connected regression head.

 - Loss Function: Mean Squared Error (MSE)
 - Optimizer: Adam

 ### 2. Vision Transformer (ViT)

-Pretrained ViT-B/16 model (trained on ImageNet-21k) used with a custom regression head.
+Pretrained ViT-B/16 (ImageNet-21k) model with a custom regression head.
+The transformer encoder is frozen and only the head is trained.

-- Only the regression head is trained; the transformer encoder is frozen.
+- Each image is split into 16×16 patches and embedded as token sequences
-- Each image is divided into 16×16 patches and embedded as tokens.
+- Uses self-attention to model long-range spatial dependencies
 - Reference: [Dosovitskiy et al., 2020](https://arxiv.org/abs/2010.11929)

 ### 3. Swin Transformer

-A hierarchical vision transformer using local window-based self-attention.
-Also pretrained on ImageNet-1k.
+A hierarchical vision transformer trained on ImageNet-1k.
+Introduces local-window attention and shifted windows to reduce complexity and build multi-scale features.

-- Encoder frozen; only regression head fine-tuned.
+- Encoder is frozen; regression head is trained
 - Reference: [Liu et al., 2021](https://arxiv.org/abs/2103.14030)

 ---

 ## Results

-### In-Domain Evaluation (Trained and Tested on Same Subset)
+### In-Domain Evaluation (Train & Test on Dataset B)

 | Model     | MAE (°) | RMSE (°) |
 |-----------|---------|----------|